kreininmv/PML-30/Library of math and supported classes/README.md

 Camera class on templates.
 If you write some 3D projects you need camera system and if you don't have to write it, you can take my.
 It contains all function for camera;)
 ### Complexity
 Comlex number class without templates.
 It contains all overloaded operators for using.

+All classes are located in the file with the same name.